|

-Atriplex patens is an annual occurrence in sandy soil on
+is an annual plant that occurs in sandy soil on seashores,

-seashores with a 5-10cm height.
-Leaves are of alternate phyllotaxis,
+reaching a height of 5-10cm.
+Leaves are of alternate phyllotaxis, in

-in a narrow lanceolate to a linear shape, and young leaves are with
+a narrow lanceolate to linear shape, and young leaves are covered

 mingling; the male flowers lack bracts and cut perianths in 2-4,